-On June 15, 2018, at the 23rd Congress of the European Hematology Association ("EHA"), we presented, during a poster presentation, preclinical data demonstrating a unique binding mode of luxeptinib to wild type and C481S mutant BTK.
-Further, we presented that luxeptinib suppresses the BCR, AKT/PI3K, ERK and NFkB signaling pathways and exerts broader and far greater potency of direct cancer cell killing that ibrutinib against malignant bone marrow cells from patients with CLL, ALL and a host of other hematologic malignancies.
+On June 15, 2018, at the 23rd Congress of the European Hematology Association ("EHA"), we presented during a poster presentation preclinical data demonstrating a unique binding mode of luxeptinib to wild type and C481S mutant BTK.
+Further, we presented that luxeptinib suppresses the BCR, AKT/PI3K, ERK and NFkB signaling pathways and exerts broader and far greater potency of direct cancer cell killing than ibrutinib against malignant bone marrow cells from patients with CLL, ALL and a host of other hematologic malignancies.

 On December 3, 2018, we announced two separate poster presentations at the American Society of Hematology ("ASH") Annual Meeting.
-The OHSU Knight Cancer Institute and Aptose presented data in one poster and the team at The University of MDACC presented data in a separate poster.
+The OHSU Knight Cancer Institute and Aptose presented data in one poster and the team at the University of MDAnderson Cancer Center ("MDACC") presented data in a separate poster.
 These presentations highlighted several key findings.
 First, in collaboration with the MDACC, orally administered luxeptinib demonstrated efficacy in a PDX study in which the bone marrow cells from a patient with AML having dual ITD and D835 mutations in FLT3 were implanted into a mouse.
 The dual FLT3 mutant form of AML represents a very difficult-to-treat population that has shown resistance to other FLT3 inhibitors, and data from the PDX model suggest that luxeptinib may be useful in treating such patients.
-Secondly, Aptose presented high level data from preclinical GLP toxicology studies that demonstrate orally administered luxeptinib is a well-tolerated targeted molecule.
-Finally, in collaboration with the OHSU Knight Cancer Center, studies of luxeptinib on 124 samples of freshly isolated bone marrow from CLL patients demonstrated both broader and greater cell killing potency for luxeptinib than Ibrutinib.
+Secondly, Aptose presented high-level data from preclinical GLP toxicology studies that demonstrate orally administered luxeptinib is a well-tolerated targeted molecule.
+Finally, in collaboration with the OHSU Knight Cancer Center, studies of luxeptinib on 124 samples of freshly isolated bone marrow from CLL patients demonstrated both broader and greater cell killing potency for luxeptinib than ibrutinib.

-On April 1, 2019, at the 2019 Annual Meeting of the AACR, Aptose, along with our collaborators at OHSU Knight Cancer Institute, presented data highlighting luxeptinib was more potent in killing AML patient-derived samples than other FLT3 inhibitors including midostaurin, sorafenib, sunitinib, dovitinib, quizartinib, crenolanib and gilteritinib.
-Luxeptinib was equally potent against cells from patients in the adverse, intermediate and favorable risk groups (2017 ELN risk stratification), and cells from patients with relapsed or transformed AML (World Health Organization classification) were as sensitive as those from patients with de novo AML.
-The data demonstrated potency on primary AML patient samples across all AML subgroups including relapsed/refractory/transformed AML and those with genetic abnormalities related to poor prognosis.
-While patient samples with FLT3-ITD mutations were expected to have greater sensitivity to kuceptinib, the most surprising correlation was the sensitivity of patient samples with IDH1 R132 mutations.
-The enhanced sensitivity of IDH-1 mutant AML to luxeptinib warrants investigation in the clinical setting.
-Moreover, in studies of luxeptinib on AML patient bone marrow samples, we demonstrated that mutations in p53, ASXLI and NPM1 do not hinder the potency of luxeptinib.
+On April 1, 2019, at the 2019 Annual Meeting of the AACR, Aptose, along with our collaborators at the OHSU Knight Cancer Institute, presented data highlighting luxeptinib was more potent in killing AML patient-derived samples than other FLT3 inhibitors including midostaurin, sorafenib, sunitinib, dovitinib, quizartinib, crenolanib and gilteritinib.
+Luxeptinib was equally potent against cells from patients in the adverse, intermediate and favorable risk groups (2017 ELN risk stratification), and cells from patients with relapsed or transformed AML (World Health Organization classification) were as sensitive to luxeptinib as those from patients with de novo AML.
+The data demonstrated potency in primary AML patient samples across all AML subgroups including relapsed/refractory/transformed AML and those with genetic abnormalities related to poor prognosis.
+While patient samples with FLT3-ITD mutations were expected to have greater sensitivity to luxeptinib warrants investigation in the clinical setting.
+Moreover, in studies of luxeptinib on AML patient bone marrow samples, we demonstrated that mutations in p53, ASXL1 and NPM1 do not hinder the potency of luxeptinib.